-As time progresses, these actions will take root in your children’s brains and cause serious damage to the parent-child relationship.
+As time progresses, these actions will take root in your child’s brain and cause serious damage to the parent-child relationship.
 In addition, parental alienation can cause serious psychological harm to the child that can last a lifetime.

 Legal Ramifications of Parental Alienation

 In Tennessee, a standard Parenting Plan has language that specifically prevents a parent from making derogatory comments about the other parent in front of the child.
-In addition, the child has the right to have at least two unobstructed phone conversations with the non-custodial parent each week, the right to be informed of any hospitalizations within 24 hours, and the right to participate in the child’s life.
+In addition, the non-custodial parent has the right to have at least two unobstructed phone conversations with their child each week, the right to be informed of any hospitalizations within 24 hours, and the right to participate in the child’s life.